February 2018: Graduate update

 Intelligence activity, of course, takes a strong interest in understanding and predicting human behaviour.
 However, it is also concerned with more detailed and complex psychological problems in cognition, the psychological issues involved in running agents for the collection of intelligence and the interrogation of persons of interest in an ethical, lawful, humane but also effective manner.

-Members of the Workshop were offered an advanced introduction into the problems and questions relating to heuristics, the psychology involved in collecting evidence and assessing it, for example overconfidence, acceptance, scarcity value and compliance.
+Members of the Workshop were offered an advanced introduction to the problems and questions relating to heuristics, the psychology involved in collecting evidence and assessing it, for example, overconfidence, acceptance, scarcity value and compliance.

 The Workshop also benefited greatly from presentations by Professors Jan Goldman (Georgetown University) and by Mark Phythian (Leicester) who provided their own expert insights into operational psychological and ethical matters with great care and clarity.

 The Workshop led to much discussion, outstanding in quality and in which almost everyone participated, and also to several important proposals for future pathways in intelligence studies, showing once again that the study and practice of intelligence-led activity can, and must, be enhanced by the inclusion of expertise in other fields.

 This Workshop was the second time BUCSIS has derived great benefit from the outstanding work that has been done with the help of the minister in the German Embassy in promoting our link with the Federal University for Applied Administrative Sciences, Intelligence Department, as part of the outreach of the German Intelligence Service, the BND.

 Prebend House Advanced Studies Seminar Series – Spring 2014